Free Translation of Ātmabodhā, by Sri Bhagavatpādā

 शुद्धात्मा नीलवस्त्रादियोगेन स्फटिको यथा

-panca kośādi yogena tattanmaya iva sthita .
+panca kośādi yogena tattanmaya iva sthitaḥ .

-śuddhātmā nīlavastrādi yogena sphaiko yathā ..
+śuddhātmā nīlavastrādi yogena sphaṭiko yathā ..
 15..

-15. Due to close association with the pancakōśā, and subsequent manifestation of consciousness through the pancakōśā, the pure Self, is (mistakenly) identified with the pancakōśā, just like a pure crystal appears blue in color, due to close proximity to the blue cloth.
+Due to close association with the pañcakōśas (pañca-kośādi-yogena) and the subsequent manifestation of consciousness through the pañcakōśas, the pure Self (śuddhātmā) is mistakenly identified with the pañcakōśas, just like a pure crystal (sphaika) appears blue (nīlavat) due to close proximity to a blue cloth (nīlavastra-ādiyogena).

 वपुस्तुषादिभिः कोशैर्युक्तं युक्त्याऽवघाततः ।